The Best Local Islands in the Maldives

 Speed boats in the Maldives

-From Malé, the main island with the airport, you’ll take a pre-booked daily speedboat to the nearby island of Goidhoo, and from here, a prearranged, tiny dinghy boat to Fulhadhoo.
+From Malé, the main island with the airport, you’ll take a pre-booked daily speedboat to the nearby island of Goidhoo, and from here, either a prearranged, tiny dinghy boat to Fulhadhoo or the speedboat will go all the way there.
 The total trip takes about 2 hours and costs $90/person roundtrip.

-The speedboat runs most days of the week (excluding Friday) to Goidhoo at 10 am or 1 pm.
-Interestingly, ourspeedboat got cancelled and we had to wait until 4pm to leave Malé.
+The speedboat runs most days of the week to Goidhoo at 10 am or 1 pm.
+Unfortunately, our speedboat got cancelled and we had to wait until 4pm to leave Malé.
 Honestly, you really can’t count on what time it will depart.
 Always check with your hotel to confirm speedboat times to and from the island.
-I’d even contact the hotel before booking dates to make sure the boat runs that day.
+I suggest contacting the hotel before booking dates to make sure the boat runs that day.
 Regardless, there’s a good chance the hotel will send a representative to the airport to meet you and help you with your transfers.

 Another transfer option is a daily flight to a nearby island, then speedboat to Fulhadhoo.
 This option is much more costly.